wcastand/wcastand/README.md

 </details>

-# Experiments / Me (will add/do stuff here when i feel like it or have ideas)
+# Experiments / Me

+I'll add/do stuff here when i feel like it or have ideas

 ## Currently listening / last played track